RobotLocomotion/pytorch-dense-correspondence/doc/poser.md

         z: 0.0
 ```

+One note is that the `mask_img` field is optional, as detailed below.
 By example here is a proposed valid `poser_request.yaml` file:

 ```
 shoe_1: